opentofu/opentofu-schema/internal/funcs/generated/README.md

-# Generated Terraform function signatures
+# Generated OpenTofu function signatures

-This package can generate function signature files for Terraform >= 1.4 automatically.
+This package can generate function signature files for OpeTofu >= 1.4 automatically.

 It is intended to run whenever HashiCorp releases a new Terraform version.
 If the Terraform version contains updated function signatures, it generates a new file for that version.
 When no changes are detected, one should commit the version bump in `gen/gen.go`.